 During Prototyping, our attention is focused on your customers.
 We learn more about their typical interaction with your business and discover their problems and needs.
 User-testing is a vital part of the process and we start it as early as possible.
 Designing a website in a silo of an agency just doesn’t cut it.

-Your target audience validates our ideas early on, not only ensuring the website works for them, but also saving you money.
+The process saves money early on and ensures the website works for the end-users.
 Web design and development are expensive and testing a finished product makes it more difficult to address the issues.
 We get it out of the way before web development kicks off.

 The outcome of this phase is an interactive, user-tested prototype.
 We encourage clients to invest in a second iteration of the Web Design Sprint to make educated choices about the feedback from user tests, but after the first week we already have:

 This puts us way ahead of any technical scope documentation.
 The prototype is a great foundation for a web designer.
 In some cases, we can even develop it as a Minimum Viable Product to get your new website to the market as soon as possible.